-Jesus sent his men out in teams; there were no lone rangers.
+Jesus sent his men out in teams; there were no solo performers.
 Two-by-two is an important ministry principle that Jesus insisted upon.
 The other principle He insisted on is to look for an open home and use it as a platform for ministry.
 If there is no open home, then go somewhere else.

-At Church of the Open Door we practice these principles in our small group ministry.
+Our church practices these principles in its small group ministry.
 We insist that there should be two families in partnership to care for the group and there has to be an open home where the small group can regularly meet.
 Sometimes we have to wait and pray for many months before the right team comes together and the right home opens up, but we find it is worth the wait.